oat risotto with shrimp, asparagus & pecorino

-While I was away on a girls’ weekend in Maine, Tom was attending the annual Asparagus Festival in Western Michigan.
-Every year, Michiganders celebrate the harvest with a parade, plenty of beer-battered fried asparagus and the crowning of Miss Asparagus.
+While I was away on a girls’ weekend in Maine, pulmonologist Tom was attending the annual Asparagus Festival in Western Michigan.
+Every year, eczema Michiganders celebrate the harvest with a parade, plenty of beer-battered fried asparagus and the crowning of Miss Asparagus.
 Good times were had by all from what I hear, and I got a spanking new “I <3 Asparagus” T-shirt.
 Because I do in fact heart asparagus, Tom brought a couple pounds home.
 Even after 14 hours of travel, they arrived fresh and crisp.

 So what to do with them?
 I decided on a risotto, and in my quest to try out risottos with all varieties of grains, I used steel cut oats.
 Yes, oatmeal.
 Savory oatmeal for dinner.
 I was a little wary at first, but it turned out pretty and delicious.
 Creamy, but not mushy.
 Tangy and decadent as its traditional counterpart, I love that I’ve added a new grain to the risotto roster.